 - Avoid: column dresses, bandeaus, long, loose gowns

 - Look for: two-piece sets, top-and-bottom draping, tanga bottoms, push-up tops, anything with a sheer or open mid-section

 Hourglass -- You've got '50s pinup proportions, with a small waist and larger, roughly equal bust and hip measurements.
 Your goal is to play this up for all it's worth.

 Hourglass is the shape the lingerie companies have in mind for most of their designs, so if that's you, you've got a lot of options that will flatter you figure.

 Women of other shapes will have to be more selective, and guess what: If you're still not completely comfortable, even in your ideal va-va-voom look, you don't have to wear it on its own!
 While bathrobes are definitely out, lingerie robes are definitely in.
 They are our very good friends.
 Wrap yourself in something long, flowing and sensuously silky, and leave the rest of the goodies for the dark.

-For more information on lingerie, Valentine's Day, and dressing for your body type, check out the links on the next page.
+For more information on lingerie, Valentine's Day, and dressing for your body type, check out the links below.

 - Broderick, Christine.
 "Lingerie: Which Styles Suit Your Body Type?"
 The Knot.
 (Jan.
 31, 2011) http://wedding.theknot.com/bridal-fashion/wedding-accessory-jewelry/articles/which-lingerie-styles-suit-your-body.aspx?MsdVisit=1